 - Go to Home Tab ➜ Styles ➜ Conditional Formatting.

 - In conditional formatting options, selects color scales.

 Further, if you want to hide numbers (which I don’t recommend) please follow these simple steps.

 You can create a dynamic heat map if you want to hide/show it according to your need.
-It's little bit tricky but worth to learn and looks really awesome.

 After applying all the above customization you will get a dynamic heat map.

 These ate some links to help you out while choosing your favorite color scheme.

 Download this sample from here to learn more.

 Imagine if you are looking at a large data set, it’s really hard to identify the lower values or higher values, but if you have a heat map then it’s easy to identify them.

 You can use different color schemes to illustrate a heat map.
 And, if you can put some extra effort then a dynamic heat map is the best.
 I hope this tips will help you to get better at Excel and now tell one thing.